 The patient perspective is critical in helping FDA understand the context in which regulatory decisions are made for new drugs.
 PFDD meetings give FDA and other key stakeholders, including medical product developers, health care providers, and federal partners, an important opportunity to hear directly from patients, their families, caregivers, and patient advocates about the symptoms that matter most to them, the impact the disease has on patients’ daily lives, and patients’ experiences with currently available treatments.
 This input can inform FDA’s decisions and oversight both during drug development and during FDA’s review of a marketing application.

 The FDA has conducted over 25 disease-specific meetings since 2012.
-The FDA now encourages EL-PFDD meetings, which means the planning and hosting of the meeting is taken on by an outside group.
-Many Patient Advocacy Organizations, like NFXF, take on the role of planning and hosting the meeting.
+The FDA now encourages externally-led PFDD meetings, which means the planning and hosting of the meeting is taken on by an outside group.
+Many patient advocacy organizations, like NFXF, take on the role of planning and hosting the meeting.

 NFXF applied to host an EL-PFDD meeting for Fragile X syndrome because we feel there is a need for patient input in the development of treatments for FXS.
 This community has experienced several failed trials, and the opportunity to share your experience to guide future drug development is powerful.
 NFXF has built programming like the NFXF Research Readiness Program to support the patient and expert voice in research and hosting a PFDD meeting amplifies your voice even more.
-The purpose of PFDD meetings is to hear directly from patients, their families, caregivers, and patient advocates; all other attendees will be in listening-mode.
+The purpose of PFDD meetings is to hear directly from patients, their families, caregivers, and patient advocates.

 NFXF will post the video of the meeting and transcript for comment on our website.
 You will be able to view and comment on the meeting for 60 days after the meeting concludes.
 NFXF will write up a final report of the meeting and share it with the community.
 This report will be given to any researcher that initiates a drug trial in FXS.
 FDA may host our final report on their website.